Atrocity Prevention Study Group

 Issue Brief

-An analysis of the roles, responsibilities, and operational realities of the UN Office on Genocide Prevention and the Responsibility to Protect
+An Assessment of the UN Office on Genocide Prevention and the Responsibility to Protect

 Project Note